A11egr01/swift/README.md

 * Rewrote the entire codebase of this app

 Technology used:
-Swift, Git, Autolayout, Prorgamatic UI, Firebase/Crashlytic
+Swift, Git, Autolayout, Prorgamatic UI, Firebase/Crashlytic, In-App Messaging

 #### iPhone and iPad
 <p align="center">